Deep Dive

 Structured Knowledge

 How well your content is organized with proper heading hierarchy and lists.
+A baseline requirement for AI comprehension.

 Single H1 heading Multiple H2 subheadings Bullet/numbered lists